Verzenio: 7 things you should know

-- May be used with an aromatase inhibitor (such as Arimidex or Femara) as initial endocrine-based therapy for the treatment of postmenopausal women with hormone receptor (HR)-positive, human epidermal growth factor 2 (HER2)-negative advanced, or metastatic breast cancer.
+- May be used with an aromatase inhibitor (such as Arimidex or Femara) as initial endocrine-based therapy for the treatment of postmenopausal women, or men, with hormone receptor-positive, human epidermal growth factor 2-negative (HR+ HER2-) advanced, or metastatic breast cancer.

-- Can be given in combination with fulvestrant (Faslodex) in women with HR-positive, HER2-negative advanced or metastatic breast cancer whose disease has progressed following endocrine therapy.
+- Can be given in combination with fulvestrant (Faslodex) in women or men with HR+ HER2- advanced or metastatic breast cancer whose disease has progressed following endocrine therapy.

-- May be given as monotherapy in adult patients with HR-positive, HER2-negative advanced or metastatic breast cancer with disease progression following endocrine therapy and chemotherapy for metastatic disease.
+- May be given as monotherapy in adult patients with HR+ HER2- advanced or metastatic breast cancer with disease progression following endocrine therapy and chemotherapy for metastatic disease.